blgorman/RefactoringTheStarWarsUniverseWithDesignPatterns/README.md

 Now all types can be leveraged by first setting the correct factory.
 This should make it very difficult to incorrectly create a Jedi that doesn't have the force or a droid that does have the force.

 Additionally, the correct algorithm for the activities will be able to easily be implemented by the classification choice without concern for spinning up the classification.
 The correct classification type should be chosen by the way the user chooses to create the original character.

+### Definition

+Use a factory method to create objects based on the choices of the system without having to know everything about the exact class that will be created.
+Delegates the construction of classes to another object and allows flexibility and abstraction of detail from the caller.  [ref.
+Factory Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern)

 ### Implementations